Margin - Property CSS

 "The margins are an aesthetic foundation of the layout, which anchors the place of the text by encircling it with a silent space.
 They bring out the text to give it all its thickness and install a tranquility conducive to reading.
 The margins also have an ergonomic role; large backgrounds allow thumbs to rest, small backgrounds avoid text to get lost in the binding."

-Browsers compatibility with margin
+Browsers compatibility with margin.

-is probably one of the oldest properties of CSS: it is recognized by all browsers.
+margin is probably one of the oldest properties of CSS: it is recognized by all browsers.

 The logical properties (taking into account the way the language is written) are more recent but are now well recognized as well.